signalogic/SigSRF_SDK/mediaTest_readme.md

 | 20  | silence | T21.wav |
 | 21  | Chinese speech (female) | T22.wav |

+To play an individual channel, either in the Nchan21.wav file or Nchan21_evs.wav file, you can use sox commands, for example:

+    sox Nchan21.wav -t waveaudio remix 19
+    sox Nchan21_evs.wav -t waveaudio remix 19

+After entering one of the above commands, you should see output similar to:

+     File Size: 19.7M
+      Bit Rate: 5.38M
+      Encoding: Signed PCM
+      Channels: 21 @ 16-bit
+    Samplerate: 16000Hz
+    Replaygain: off
+      Duration: 00:00:29.34

+Note that sox channels start with 1, if you specify 0 then sox generates a "perfect silence" output.

 <a name="coCPUCodecTestMeasurement"></a>
 ### coCPU Codec Test & Measurement